diskuv/scoutapps/DEVELOPMENT.md

 - Then [VS Code on All Platforms](#vs-code-on-all-platforms)
 - Then [CMakeUserPresets.json](#cmakeuserpresetsjson).
 Select the `windows_x86_64 (debug)` CMake preset.
 - Then in CMake build the `ManagerAppQtCamReader` target.
 If you use WSL2 which doesn't have access to the Windows camera device, build the `ManagerAppReader` target instead.
+- If you run `ManagerAppQtCamReader` from the command line, remember the PATH instructions in [Qt on Windows](#qt-on-windows)

 Ubuntu: